 What is Trigger Point Therapy

 A trigger point is an area of tension within muscle tissue that causes pain in other parts of the body.
 For example, a trigger point in the back may reduce referral pain in the neck.
 The neck may act as a satellite trigger point, resulting in a headache.
 The pain can be sharp and intense or a dull ache.
+Trigger point therapy is the treatment of this tension within a muscle that causes pain in a different location of the body.

 What conditions can it treat?